hotzhao/kaldi/docs/README.md

 - non-silence phones
   - phone number: 39
   - each phone has 4 versions (**B**egin, **E**nd, **I**nternal and **S**ingleton) depending on the position of the phone within a word
+    - this is the case for English (`--position-dependent-phones` is true for `prepare_lang.sh`)
+    - for Chinese, `--position-dependent-phones` is normally false
   - each phone-version has 3 HmmState (0, 1, 2)
 - silence phones
   - phone number: 1
   - 5 phone-versions: SIL SIL_B SIL_E SIL_I SIL_S
+    - the case `--position-dependent-phones` is true
   - each phone-version has 5 HmmState (0, 1, 2, 3, 5)
 - number of phones
   - 161 = 39 * 4 + 1 * 5(phone-versions)
 - number of pdfs / number of gaussians
   - 122 = 39 * 3 + 1 * 5(HmmState's)
-  - `shared-phones=$lang/phones/sets.int`, each line contains a list of phones, whose pdfs should be shared.
+  - `shared-phones=$lang/phones/sets.int`, each line contains a list of phones, that shares the same pdf.
 In the following case, all different versions of the original phone share the same pdf.
+From **aishell**, we can see that, we don't share pdf among different phones for Chinese.
 ```
 SIL SIL_B SIL_E SIL_I SIL_S
 AA_B AA_E AA_I AA_S